Frequently Asked Questions about the SEER-MHOS Data Set

 Do only the Principal Investigators need to submit a hard-copy, signed DUA?

-All personnel with access to the SEER-MHOS data should submit a signed DUA.
+No, a hard-copy of the signed DUA is no longer required.
+However, all personnel with access to the SEER-MHOS data should submit a signed DUA through e-mail.

 In general, how long will it take to receive data once the proposal is completed and approved by the NCI and SEER PIs?